 For our students working towards a diploma, the curriculum will be accommodated as designated in the IEP.
 For students working toward a Certificate of Completion, more significant modifications to the curriculum may be made to achieve a more appropriate instructional level for the student.

-The principal of Arrow Center For Education Schools – Cromwell Bridge is Jen Stevens.
-She can be reached at [email protected].
+The principal of Arrow Center For Education Schools – Cromwell Bridge is Danielle Peck.
+She can be reached at [email protected]

 Special Educators certified through the Maryland State Department of Education.
 Each teacher specializes in a core academic subject and rotates to each room to provide high-quality instruction.